-One hundred and fifty years ago in April of 1862, the Battle of Shiloh was fought in Tennessee.
+One hundred and fifty years ago in April of 1862, the Battle of Shiloh raged in Tennessee.
 Considered one of the bloodiest battles of the Civil War, it saw its share of men who would go down in history.
 Some of these men would be remembered for their valor that day and some for accomplishments later in life.
 Lew Wallace was one of these men.
 He is remembered for a number of reasons, but perhaps most famously for his writing of Ben-Hur.
 Wallace was not the only survivor of Shiloh who would make his mark with writing.
 At least two other famous authors survived Shiloh, Ambrose Bierce and Henry Morton Stanley.

-Ambrose was 19 when the Civil War broke out and he quickly enlisted in the 9th Indiana Infantry Regiment.
+Ambrose was 19 when the Civil War broke out.
+He quickly enlisted in the 9th Indiana Infantry Regiment.
 Bierce fought in a number of engagements, including Shiloh.
 In June of 1864, he received a head wound at the Battle of Kennesaw Mountain and spent months recovering.
 He returned to the field but left the military in January of 1865.
 In 1866, he rejoined the army for a brief stint with a former commander who was inspecting military operations out west.
 With this tour he ended up in San Francisco and left the army as a brevet major.

 Bierce stayed in San Francisco for several of years writing for a number of newspapers, often covering the local crime scene.
 From 1872 to 1875 he lived in London before returning to San Francisco in the late 1870s.
 He tried a number of different careers but always returned to writing and by the late 1880s, he was writing a column called “Prattle” and had become the first regular columnist and editorialist to be employed by William Randolph Hearst.
 He became one of the most important columnists in the West and stayed with the Hearst newspaper empire until 1906.
 For a time Bierce was posted in Washington, D.C. where he covered the behind the scenes activities of politicians and lobbyists, exposing deals and legislation that often embarrassed the participants.

 Beyond his Owl Creek story, Bierce is also remembered for The Devil’s Dictionary.
-This work satirized many of the celebrities of his day including Robert Ingersoll, the agnostic who spurred Lew Wallace to rework a story on the Three Wise Men that ultimately became Ben-Hur.
-In The Devil’s Dictionary Bierce included his version of the Ten Commandments in which the second commandment is, “No images nor idols make/for Robert Ingersoll to break.”
+This work satirized many of the celebrities of his day, including Robert Ingersoll, the agnostic who spurred Lew Wallace to rework a story on the Three Wise Men that ultimately became Ben-Hur.
+In The Devil’s Dictionary, Bierce included his version of the Ten Commandments, in which the second commandment is, “No images nor idols make/for Robert Ingersoll to break.”

-Another man who survived Shiloh went on to have success as a writer but became most famous for finding someone the world thought had vanished!
-Henry Morton Stanley became one of the most quoted men of the 19th century when he asked: “Dr. Livingstone, I presume?”
+Another man who survived Shiloh went on to have success as a writer, but became most famous for finding someone the world thought had vanished!
+Henry Morton Stanley became one of the most quoted men of the 19th century after asking: “Dr. Livingstone, I presume?”
 Henry Morton Stanley was born in Wales.
 His parents were likely unmarried and his father, believed to be a man named Rowlands, died within days of his birth.
 He lived with his grandfather for several years until the grandfather died.

-Stanley reluctantly fought in the Civil War as a Confederate and saw action at Shiloh where he was captured.
-When he was released from the prison camp in June of 1862, he joined the Union Army, but was discharged 18 days later due to illness.
-In 1864 he joined the Union Navy where he served as a record keeper; a job that led to a free lance writing career.
-In February of 1865, young Stanley, who had served in the Confederate Army, the Union Army, and the Union Navy, decided to jump ship in an effort to find adventure!
+Stanley reluctantly fought in the Civil War as a Confederate and saw action at Shiloh, where he was captured.
+When released from the prison camp in June of 1862, he joined the Union Army.
+He was discharged 18 days later due to illness.
+In 1864 he joined the Union Navy, where he served as a record keeper.
+This job led to a freelance writing career.
+In February of 1865, young Stanley, having served in the Confederate Army, the Union Army, and the Union Navy, decided to jump ship in an effort to find adventure!

 According to Stanley’s account, he asked James Gordon Bennett, Jr., how much he could spend.
 The reply (according to Stanley) was “Draw £1,000 now, and when you have gone through that, draw another £1,000, and when that is spent, draw another £1,000, and when you have finished that, draw another £1,000, and so on — BUT FIND LIVINGSTONE!”
-In actuality, Stanley had lobbied his employer for several years to mount this expedition which he hoped would lead to fame and fortune.
+In actuality, Stanley lobbied his employer for several years to mount this expedition, which he hoped would lead to fame and fortune.

 In March of 1871, Stanley traveled to Africa and began an exhausting expedition through unchartered jungles.
 As the group of more than 200 travelled through the Congo, pack animals, porters, and associates got sick and some died.
 On November 10, on the shores of Lake Tanganyika, he found Livingstone and (reportedly) greeted him with the famous line.
 Together the two men explored more of the region.
 The New York Herald chronicled the expedition and upon his return, Stanley wrote a well received book about his exploits in Africa.
 This book did, in fact, offer Stanley some of the financial security he hoped for.